 Antibiotic Resistance 101: How Antibiotic Misuse on Factory Farms Can Make You Sick

 Antibiotics are critical tools in human medicine.
 Medical authorities are warning that these life-saving drugs are losing their effectiveness, and there are few replacement drugs in the pipeline.
 Bacteria evolve in response to the use of antibiotics both in humans and in animals.
 Those bacteria that are resistant to antibiotics prosper as antibiotics kill the non-resistant bacteria.
 Once they emerge, antibiotic-resistant (AR) bacteria can transfer AR traits to other bacteria in animals and the environment.
 The development of antibiotic resistance is hastened by the use of low doses of antibiotics at industrial farms.
-The drugs are used routinely, not to treat sick animals, but for growth promotion and disease prevention, a practice known as subtherapeutic use.
+The drugs are used routinely not to treat sick animals, but for growth promotion and disease prevention, a practice known as nontherapeutic use.

 Antibiotic resistance has become a global problem.
 People get sicker from these infections, as it takes multiple rounds of increasingly stronger antibiotics to stop the infection, allowing the infection to progress further than it might otherwise.
-Fewer drug options can make it harder for doctors to treat patients with allergies and make it more likely for patients to require stronger drugs given intravenously.
+Fewer drug options can make it harder for doctors to treat patients with allergies to some antibiotics and make it more likely for patients to require stronger drugs given intravenously.

 Food & Water Watch recommends that: